hithaishree98/LangChain_RAG_Knowledge_Assistant/README.md

 3. Response
    Answer returned with confidence score and source file references
         ↓
-   If confidence < 0.4 → flagged for escalation, Slack notification sent (if configured)
-        ↓
    Everything logged to SQLite — session, question, answer, confidence, sources
 ```